Family ECHO: Autism works to fill the care gap for children with autism

 When you participate in Family ECHO: Autism, you are learning with national experts and your learning is not confined by where you are regionally.
 Typically, caregivers of people with autism receive very little education, training and empowerment on addressing and managing care.
 Family ECHO: Autism encourages families to build confidence in their role on their loved one’s care teams.

 We are excited to see that the majority of our participants are parents, with some paraprofessionals, siblings, grandparents and others.
-Our participants reported speaking English as well as 43 other languages.
-Participants are also reporting a high level of satisfaction with the series, with a majority saying they are highly satisfied or satisfied.
+Participants are also reporting a high level of satisfaction with the series, with almost 90% saying they are highly satisfied or satisfied.
+Attendees report their favorite aspects of the series are the resources, topic presentations and case-based discussions.